eeeee-cmd/US_Election/README.md

 ## Statement on LLM usage

 LLMs are currently not used in this analysis in any way.
-If any, the entire chat history is available in other/llms/usage.txt.
+If any end up being used, the chat history will be available in other/llms/usage.txt.